-Although the U.S. reported modest improvements in terms of certain key macroeconomic measures in the fourth quarter of 2011, meaningful uncertainty remains regarding the strength, duration and comprehensiveness of any economic recovery in the U.S. and our other key markets.
+Although the U.S. reported modest improvements in terms of certain key macroeconomic measures in the fourth guarter of 2011, meaningful uncertainty remains regarding the strength, duration and comprehensiveness of any economic recovery in the U.S. and our other key markets.
 In particular, global economic markets, including many of the key markets which we serve, may continue to be adversely impacted by the financial and fiscal instability of several European jurisdictions and, increasingly, the Eurozone market as a whole, the rising cost of oil and for energy more generally, the rising prices for various agricultural and other commodities, and other factors.
 Accordingly, we continue to believe that meaningful risk remains for continued uncertainty or disruptions in general economic conditions, including dislocations in the financial markets which could give rise to increased economic uncertainty, or to further deterioration of economic conditions.
 Moreover, if economic growth were to continue, such growth may be only at a comparably suppressed rate for a relatively extended period of time.
 If the current economic conditions persist at their current levels or decline, demand for the products sold by us or our customers or our overall ability to write business at risk-adequate rates could weaken.
 In addition, persistent low levels of economic activity could adversely impact other areas of our financial performance, such as by contributing to unforeseen premium adjustments, mid-term policy cancellations or commutations, or asset devaluation.
 Any of the foregoing or other outcomes of a prolonged period of relative economic weakness could adversely impact our financial position or results of operations.
 In addition, during a period of extended economic weakness, we believe our consolidated credit risk, reflecting our counterparty dealings with customers, agents, brokers, retrocessionaires, capital providers and parties associated with our investment portfolio, among others, is likely to be increased.
-Several of thes
+Several of these risks could materialize, and our financial results could be negatively impacted, even after the end of any economic downturn.